Plastic Surgery Interactive / Ocbody.com is a Community Service of Orange County California Plastic Surgeon John Di Saia MD

 As might be unexpected, breast reconstruction is controversial....in the media and even amongst physicians.
 Early in its history, physicians were concerned that surgery to restore the breast was potentially problematic to the continued screening of the patient for recurrent cancer.
 Advanced breast cancer should be treated aggressively.
 In these women it might be best to delay or even withhold breast reconstruction.
 For the majority of women presenting with early disease. immediate reconstruction is low risk.

-Breast Reconstruction Basics
+The Basics of Breast Reconstruction

 The basic variations are: